-ACROSS CANADA, OVER 940,000 STUDENTS ARE CURRENTLY ENROLLED IN COLLEGES OR UNIVERSITIES.
-BY SEPTEMBER 2021, THAT NUMBER IS EXPECTED TO INCREASE TO OVER A MILLION.
+ACROSS CANADA, OVER 1,000,000 STUDENTS ARE CURRENTLY ENROLLED IN COLLEGES OR UNIVERSITIES.
+OF THAT NUMBER, THERE IS AN ESTIMATED DEMAND FOR OVER 400,000 ADDITIONAL BEDS.

 Renting to students means shorter term leases with more tenants per year than conventional rental apartments.
 Although many universities are offering more classes during the summer term, the bulk of the market still needs a new apartment lease starting on September 1st, and the summer is a challenging time to keep apartments occupied.

 Building the Best